DHTMLX/docs-diagram/docs/shapes/configuration_properties.md

 - `hidden` - (optional) defines, whether a shape will be hidden

 :::note
-The values of the **height** and **width** are calculated automatically for a "text"/"topic" shape, depending on the content of the shape.
+The values of the `height` and `width` are calculated automatically for a `"text"`/`"topic"` shape, depending on the content of the shape.
 :::

 ## Custom properties